With just about any lifestyle change, it’s essential to get max nutrition.

 Regarding exercise, it doesn’t matter what exactly you choose to do, as long as you get your body moving.

-It is recommended that you take small steps to get yourself exercising about three times a week .
+The Nuffield Department of Population Health recommends that you take small steps to get yourself exercising about three times a week.

 Takeaway: Optimize your overall health with exercise, as it benefits both physical and mental health.
-Exercise offers many benefits, including disease prevention.
+Exercise offers many benefits.

 Eliminate Unhealthy Fats – Think Good Fats